Rural Generalist Medicine is the provision of a broad scope of medical care by a doctor in the rural context that encompasses the following:

 Meet our Rural Generalists who are dedicated to providing exceptional healthcare for rural and remote communities across Australia.

 The Medical Board of Australia is currently assessing a joint application by ACRRM and RACGP seeking recognition of Rural Generalist Medicine as a new field of specialty within General Practice.
-This effort is being driven by The Rural Generalist Recognition Taskforce chaired by the National Rural Health Commissioner, Adjunct Prof Ruth Stewart.
+This effort is being driven by The Rural Generalist Recognition Taskforce chaired by the former National Rural Health Commissioner, Adjunct Prof Ruth Stewart.

 The Australian Medical Council (AMC) is currently undertaking the second stage of assessment for the Medical Board of Australia.
 Public consultation has now closed, which was the last critical milestone in the process.
 The AMC will now collate a report and in turn make a recommendation to the MBA.